folk-lab/FastDAC/FastDAC Command Reference.md

 ## AWG_ARG_RAMP

-Similar to `AWG_RAMP` you specify which ADC channels, linear-ramp DAC channels, the number of independent AWG waveforms (currently max 2), The DAC channels assigned to each waveform, and the number of waveform repetitions at each ramp step.
-Additionally, the number of independent ARB ramps (max 4) is also selected, and the DAC channels assigned to each ARB ramp.
+Similar to `AWG_RAMP` you specify which ADC channels, linear-ramp DAC channels, the number of independent AWG waveforms, The DAC channels assigned to each waveform, and the number of waveform repetitions at each ramp step.
+Additionally, the number of independent ARB ramps is also selected, and the DAC channels assigned to each ARB ramp.
 Unlike `AWG_RAMP`, the `# of ramp steps` parameter is determined by the length of the longest ARB ramp selected.

 A ramp can be stopped at any time by sending the command `STOP`.